 Chi getting interested in going outside complicates the family’s life a lot, which she doesn’t understand at all.
 Then comes the moment where she and Kuroino push their luck too far and are found out.
 While Chi can stay hidden, Kuroino is traced back to its owner and they are forced to move elsewhere or have Kuroino relocated.
-Chi then has to watch from the window as Kuroino is loaded in the back of a car, at first thinking she might be able to go play with him, before coming to realize he is going away and never returning.
+Chi then has to watch from the window as Kuroino is loaded in the back of a car—at first thinking she might be able to go play with him—before coming to realize that he is going away and never returning.

 The Fairy’s Secret Tea Party – Humanity Has Declined

 For the final arc of Humanity Has Declined, the story journeys all the way back to The Mediator’s childhood and shows us how she came to receive an education at one of mankind’s last schools.
 Its revealed that she was alienated and bullied, as she was unused to social interaction and not good at making friends.
 At least, not with humans.